BHIMAVARAPU-MANOJ-KUMAR/Event-Management-System-GyanGrove-Backend-Intern-Assignment/README.md

 - **Swagger/OpenAPI**: For API Documentation using the dependencies from [springdoc-openapi v2.6.0](https://springdoc.org/)
 - **Docker**: To Containerize the Application. **Containerization** is a Software Development process that bundles an Application's code with all the files and libraries, .jar files it needs to run on any infrastructure.
 With this Software process developers can package their applications and their dependencies together in a single container.
 This container can then be easily shipped and deployed on any platform that supports them.
 - **Error Handling**: Robust error handling for external API failures and other potential issues.
+- **Logging**: Logging is an essential feature for **monitoring** and **debugging** the application.
+It helps in tracking the flow of the application, recording significant events, and diagnosing issues.
+In this project, we have implemented a comprehensive logging mechanism (INFO, DEBUG, ERROR) to capture various aspects of the application's behavior.

 ## Tech Stack and Database Choice